DenisDanov/Autoshow-Website/README.md

   - Users have additional options when modifying their current order:
     - They can make the same order if their current order has expired.
 This action increases the order's expiration date, making it valid for an extended period.
     - They can modify their current order to a new one, providing flexibility in managing their car orders.

-- #### Password Reset Functionality:
-  - Users can request a password reset.
-  - A unique password reset token is generated and associated with a reset link.
-  - The reset link is valid for 24 hours.
-  - After the expiration of 24 hours, the reset link becomes invalid.
-  - Additionally, if the user changes their password, the reset link becomes invalid.

 - #### Recently Viewed section
 The "Recently Viewed" section of the website is designed to showcase the cars that the user has recently viewed in the showroom.
 Here's how the logic works: